 That is how you will live a great history from the Predynastic Period to the Greco-Roman Era (c.
 5500 BC – AD 364).

-Why book an El Gouna to Cairo day trip by plane?!
-Fly from the serene shores of El Gouna to...
+Why book an El Gouna to Cairo day trip by plane?
+Trade the coastal serenity of El Gouna for the...

-Why book this 2-Day private trip from Soma Bay to Cairo?!
-From the serene shores of Soma Bay to the...
+The Ultimate Cairo Experience: A 2-Day Private Journey from Soma Bay Transition from the serene shores of Soma Bay to...

 In 3 days, create an unforgettable change on your Hurghada holiday!
 From the wonderful sea marine and the adventure of...